SebCortes/CloudPost/README.md

 ## TODO

 > [!NOTE]
-> This project is still a work in progress, some features may not work as expected.
+> This project is about 80% complete, with the main application and infrastructure setup done.
+A few extra features will be added to make it fully production-ready.
 - [x] Local development setup with Docker Compose
 - [x] Nest JS Setup
 - [x] Next JS Setup